Daimler, BMW shutter American car-sharing venture

 Stuttgart-based Daimler said the decision to end the Share Now business in North America and some European markets will lead to an impairment in the lower-three-digit-million euro range during the current quarter, and reduced its outlook for return on equity in its Daimler Mobility segment for the full year 2019.

-In February, the two auto makers said they would invest EUR1 billion ($1.14 billion) to share equal stakes in a mobility services company now called Your Now, under which Share Now -- a merger of the car-sharing brands Drive Now and Car2Go -- was bundled.
+In February, the two automakers said they would invest EUR1 billion ($1.14 billion) to share equal stakes in a mobility services company now called Your Now, under which Share Now -- a merger of the car-sharing brands Drive Now and Car2Go -- was bundled.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

 The firm includes other services such as ride-hailing app Free Now as well as Park Now and Charge Now for digital parking and electric vehicle charging in select cities.
-The combined platform has nearly 90 million customers, up 44% since the beginning of the year, according to a statement from Daimler.
+The combined platform has nearly 90 million customers, up 44 percent since the beginning of the year, according to a statement from Daimler.

 Both firms have said they are investing in digital mobility services as consumer behavior around driving and transport is changing, but have emphasized the need to be profitable.